sveltese/.github/profile/README.md

 Drop me a note if you have any good ideas.

-Throw me some code if your really feeling it.  :)
+Throw me some code if you're really feeling it.  :)

-P.S. for the record I really use PNPM.
+P.S. for the record I really use pnpm.